Emergency Care Instructors

 Current instructors requesting revalidation must provide proof of:

-- a NZ Resuscitation Council ECI certificate issued no more than 18 months prior to the revalidation date
+- a NZ Resuscitation Council ECI certificate issued no more than 15 months prior to the revalidation date (this includes a 3 month grace period)

 New candidates requesting NZ Resuscitation Council ECI certification must provide proof of:

-- a current (within the last four years) Pre-Hospital Emergency Care (PHEC) certificate (Unit Standard 29321)
+- a current (within the last four years) Pre-Hospital Emergency Care (PHEC) certificate (Unit Standard 29321); and

-- Unit Standard 29322: Demonstrate knowledge of Emergency Response Systems in New Zealand
+- Unit Standard 29322: Demonstrate knowledge of Emergency Response Systems in New Zealand; and

 - Unit Standard 29324: Demonstrate understanding of the use of common medications relevant to the emergency care first response context